pixel-penguin/bcx-test-project/README.md

 ## Questionair CSS
 Normally I use Bootrap or Tailwindcss, however as the project asked to only have a single css file, I didn't include it.
 I did extract some of the styling from bootstrap and placed them inside my style.css.
 I tried my best to use a single small css file.
 ## Admin CSS
 I added a second stylesheet called admin.css that will only be used on admin, since it also uses the style.css.
+Normally I would have admin use a seperate css files from the website itself.

 ## Overall Experience
 If I would compare ASP.net MVC with a framework like Laravel, I would honestly say that C# really beats Laravel in the overall of the way the logic works, especially how Models and migrations connect with each other.
 Visual Studio does a great job help guiding you in the right direction.
 How the model relationshiop works is also truly amazing, but I have to admit, I find Laravel's Eloquent Model query handling a bit more powerful (but that could be since I'm more used to it).